akashi4/zuri_training_task2/README.md

 ## app for the second task of zuri intership

+### The hello script is written in python, there in the root folder

 ### here are some screenshots:

 ### first is the main screen, where you add inputs to the list, and when you tap on add to list it will be displayed below